maksimdrachov/taltech-projects/README.md

 2. Project vision & success criteria

 - Reverse engineer communication protocol used on Mavic 3
-- Attach localisation component to drone
+- Attach Sensor Module component to drone
 - Fly drone and make sure that data from GPS and localisation component is matched

 3. Requirements